 As a student myself, I know how daunting, and how impossible, making money while studying seems.
 You wake up, go to school, come home to TV and Facebook, and homework and family, plus all those other annoyingly necessary things like eating and sleeping, and saving or making money, on top of all that, just doesn’t seem feasible.
 However, there are some clever ways to inch your way closer to your ultimate financial goal even while studying at school or college.
 There are many resources online to get educated on making money during this time in your life, for example, read up at www.knowledgetoaction.com.au.
 For now, here are some things you can do to begin cashing those cheques.

 Whether it’s outstanding debt on a credit card, or owing your friend $20 from last night’s shenanigans, you need to eliminate debt before you can start making money.
 It’s just common sense, and it takes unnecessary pressure off your shoulders.
 Any money that comes in is first used to pay off outstanding debt – and this will get you in the habit of eliminating debt as soon as it appears, which will help you when interest fees become an issue once you stop studying.

 Set goals, go achieve them

 You need to be able to set realistic goals in terms of your saving abilities.
+Sometimes you need an experts perspective.
 You cannot simply state, I want to save some money up because it doesn’t provide any tangible motivation to actually do it, and you’ll be tempted to just spend any income you get as soon as you get it.
 Instead, try saying something like ‘I want to save $1300 for a new laptop by the end of April’.
 This states the goal very clearly, and makes it easier to stick to as you will be ‘rewarded’ with the laptop by the end of April if you are successful.
 In order to be successful at saving money, however, you need to have a source of income!